Rullbenga/rg_master/la-habra-web-design.md

 surrounding: Whittier, La Mirada, Fullerton, Brea, & Rownland Height.
 ---

-<h2 itemscope="offer"> Are you looking to make a website for your business?
-Or Are you looking to redesign your exisiting one?</h2>
+## Are you looking to make a website for your business or maybe you want to redesign your website?

-Hi I am <bold itemprop="name">Ruben Gutierrez<bold> and I provide Website Design services for the in the city of {{post.city}} located right at the corner of good ol' Orange County.
-My goal is to provide the poeple of La Habra California with a website that helps them best represent their business.
-I work with everyone from business owners to individuals.
+Hi I am **Ruben Gutierrez** and I provide Website Design services for the in the city of La Habra, California located right at the corner of good ol' Orange County.
+My goal is to help individuals and buisnesses in La Habra with a beatiful website that helps best represent them and their business.

-<h4 itemscope="specalizingIn"> Some of the features that make me stand out.</h4>
+#### Here are some of the features that I think help me stand out amongs the other Website Design companies in La Habra, and the surround area.

--   <h5 itemprop="moderWebsiteDesign">Modern Website Design </h5>
+- ## Modern Website Design

-    A business' website design says a lot about them.
-A bad website design can make an individual reconsider a purchase or services.
+    My websites, compared to the ones you see when you google "La Habra Web Design" look exponentially better than .
+Bad website design can make an individual reconsider a purchase or service.

-    With me, you can expect an amazing website with a premium feel that other {{page.city}} web design businesses do not offer.
+    With me, you can expect a modern website design with a premium feel that you can find anywhere else in La Habra, California.

 -   <h5 itemprop="responsiveWebDesign"> Mobile Responsive Websites </h5>

     I make sure your website can fit across multiple devices.
 In this day and age, everyone has a diffrent phone, tablet, computer. multipleake sure your website looks good on all of them.

-    Other {{page.city}} website design business use only pre-made functionality that doesn't suit everyones design.
-This can sometimes make a wpre-madeook cluttered and makes the expierence feel wonky, which can put people off.
+    Other {{page.city}} website design business use only pre-made functionality that doesn't work with all websites.   can sometimes make a wpre-madeook cluttered and makes the experience feel wonky, which can put people off.

-    Not to mention that Google and experiencech engines rank responsive website higher than non responsive websites.
+    Not to mention that Google and other search engines rank responsive websites higher than those that are not mobile-friendly.

 <h3 itemscope="phone-number"><a href="Tel: 123-456-7890">Click Here To Call Now (562) 479 - 8890</a></h3>